ellipsis-drive/python-package/docs/path/invite/index.md

 **Mandatory arguments**

 - pathId (uuid), the id of the block or folder to share
-- access (object), should be an object with properties canShare, geoFence, monthlyFee, accessLevel and processingUnits defining the access given to the user. geoFence should be an object with tiles and maxZoom.
-Tiles should be an array of objects with tileX, tileY and zoom.
+- access (object), should be an access object, with accessTier, processingUnits and optional geofence.
 - token (string), your token

 **Semi mandatory arguments (at least one required)**